Chief Revenue Buddy

 The CRM built like a data platform.
 API-first, fast, and friendly to agents.

-Attio exposes a clean REST API over every record and attribute, and community MCP servers let Claude and other agents read and write the pipeline directly.
+Attio ships a first-party hosted MCP server at mcp.attio.com (OAuth, official) plus a public REST API over every record and attribute, so Claude and other agents can read and write the pipeline directly.

 The verdict: The best CRM foundation if your stack is heading toward agents and automation.